delabon/woomotiv/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Leverage social proof to increase trust, traffic and sales.
-A Woocommerce notification plugin that pushes recent sales popups to future customers.
+Boost trust, traffic, and sales with Woomotiv—a WooCommerce notification plugin that displays recent sales popups, leveraging social proof to engage and convert visitors into customers.

 == Description ==